by Bruce Dunlavy

 West Virginia is the State most affected by this practice, although it is also performed in coal country ranging from eastern Tennessee to southeastern Ohio.
 The second most affected State is Kentucky, which has many things in common with West Virginia.
 In addition to abundant coal resources, the two States share a place in American sociological folklore.
-They are both home to a large proportion of residents who are impoverished, undereducated, and in poor health.
-Mention of either of the two States elicits chuckles and comments about being inbred illiterates making illegal whiskey.
+They are both home to a large proportion of residents who are impoverished, under-educated, and in poor health.
+Mention of either of those two States elicits chuckles and comments about inbred illiterates making illegal whiskey.

-Image credit: ohvec.org
+Image credit: latimes.com

 In an economic sense, West Virginia is an American colony; rich in natural resources that are stripped out by outside interests, leaving the territory impoverished and defiled.
 Adding insult to injury, the poverty and defilement are blamed on the “inferior intelligence” and “low morals” of the inhabitants.
 Most of the people who live in Appalachia have a built-in inferiority complex.
-It is not unusual to hear a person introduce herself by saying, “I’m so-and-so; I’m just a hillbilly.”
+It is not unusual to hear a person introduce herself by saying, “I’m [name]; I’m just a hillbilly.”
 I know this.
 I grew up in the coal country of Appalachian Ohio.

 In an earlier post I pointed out how the United States practices political colonialism, in which territories such as Puerto Rico and American Samoa are denied participation in decisions about the government that rules them.
 Let it be known that American colonialism does not end there.
 Economic colonialism is practiced in West Virginia and neighboring States, with the inhabitants blamed for poverty caused by decisions made by outside colonizers with the same justifications and explanations for the destruction left behind.